runawayhorse001/PyAudit/docs/_sources/preface.rst.txt

 Feedback and suggestions
 ++++++++++++++++++++++++
 Your comments and suggestions are highly appreciated.
-I am more than happy to receive corrections, suggestions or feedbacks through email (Wenqiang Feng: von198@gmail.com) for improvements.
+I am more than happy to receive corrections, suggestions or feedbacks through email (Wenqiang Feng: von198@gmail.com and Ming Chen: ming.chen0919@gmail.com) for improvements.